-DGCM's equity totaled \$433.7 million at year-end, comprised of retained earnings and accumulated other comprehensive income (AOCI).
+DGCM's equity totaled \$443.4 million at year-end, comprised of retained earnings and accumulated other comprehensive income (AOCI).
 Also referred to as the Guarantee Fund, it represents the current internal financial resources available to protect Manitoba's credit union and caisse Systems.

 Retained earnings are DGCM's net income accumulated over time.
-At year-end, retained earnings totaled \$418.8 million, an increase of \$30.9 million or 8.0% over 2020.
-This increase was due to annual net income from regular operations.
+At yearend, retained earnings totaled \$444.5 million, an increase of \$25.6 million or 6.1% over 2021.
+This increase was due to annual net income from regular operations offset by provisions for financial assistance to credit unions.

 AOCI is accumulated unrealized gains and losses, driven by fluctuations in the fair market value of the investment portfolio.
-At year-end, AOCI totaled \$14.8 million, net of deferred taxes.
+At year-end, AOCI totaled a loss of 1.1 million, net of deferred taxes.

 When AOCI is combined with retained earnings, the total equity position in absolute dollars and relative to all credit union and caisse deposits, reflects the fair market value of our Guarantee Fund.
-At year-end, total equity was 120.0 basis points (bps) of Systems' deposits.
+At year-end, total equity was 118.8 basis points (bps) of Systems' deposits.